cdaein/vite-plugin-ssam-git/README.md

 The purpose of `vite-plugin-ssam-git` is to help [Ssam](https://github.com/cdaein/ssam) canvas wrapper and helper create a code and image snapshot at the same time when working on creative coding sketches.
 Having both snapshots makes it easy to archive and retrieve the work from a particular moment.
 It may also be used more generally by leveraging the server-client communication.

+> ⚠️ This module is early in its development.
+Expect breaking changes to come.

 ## Install

 ```sh